A former north Queensland teacher is suing the Education Department for a substantial amount because a student threatened her with a knife.

 Parkers Simmonds Solicitors senior partner Bruce Simmonds warns that weapons are becoming more prevalent in Queensland schools and that the violence in Queensland schools is worse than ever.

-"We're talking about children in Prep being extremely violent - you're getting extreme bullying and sexual assault," Mr Simmonds said.
+"We're talking about children in Prep being extremely violent - you're getting extreme bullying and s_xual assault," Mr Simmonds said.

 "The parents (of the bullies) are rubbish and the children are spoiled."